-Administrative skills: Maintaining files and records helps direct support professionals properly track patient activities and development.
+Administrative skills: Maintaining files and records help direct support professionals properly track patient activities and development.
 These individuals must be good at filing, data entry, chart-keeping and basic computer tasks.

 Composure under pressure: Patients that need help from direct support professionals may present behavioral challenges.
-It’s important for these support professionals to maintain composure and approach crisis situations calmly.
+These support professionals need to maintain composure and approach crisis situations calmly.

 Dependability: The role of a direct support professional is crucial for patients that rely on this care.
 Employers must be able to rely on their support professionals to show up on time and reliably complete all assigned tasks.